 - The victim was under 12 years of age,

 - You were at least 18 years old, and

 - You were at least 10 years older than the victim.

 If you fall into any of the above categories, the court must sentence you to the Department of Corrections.
 Otherwise, sentencing to probation and SOISP is entirely up to the court.
 The judge will only approve it as an alternative to incarceration if he or she believes it would be in both your and the community’s best interest.
 Defendants are more likely to be granted SOISP if assessment tools indicate that they are not high-risk offenders, have a low chance of recidivism, and pose little threat to public safety.

 If you are sentenced to probation, it will last for at least ten years if you were convicted of a Colorado class 4 felony, or twenty years if the conviction was for a Colorado class 2 felony or Colorado class 3 felony.
 However, you may be on probation for the rest of your life.

-The terms of your probation will include severe restrictions on where you can go, who you can associate with, and what you can do.
-Specific requirements include (but are not limited to):
+The terms of your Sex Offender Intensive Supervision probation will include severe restrictions on where you can go, who you can associate with, and what you can do.
+It is not like regular probation.
+Pursuant to C.R.S.
+18-1.3-1007, specific requirements include (but are not limited to):

-- Participation in an approved sex offender evaluation and treatment program;
+- Participation in an approved sex offender evaluation and sex offender treatment program;

 - Genetic marker testing;